Understanding Cannabis Labelling in Canada: A Guide for Patients and Healthcare Providers

 A coloured excise tax stamp, unique to each province or territory, shows that the product is legal and regulated.

-- Review carefully before use: Look for cannabinoid content, expiry date, and producer information.
+• Take time to review the label before use: check cannabinoid content, expiry date, and producer information.

-- For oils and edibles: Check if dosage is listed per unit (capsule, edible) or per ml (oil).
+• For oils and edibles: Check whether dosage is listed per unit (capsule, edible) or per ml (oil).

 Final Thoughts

 Cannabis labelling in Canada helps patients and healthcare providers make informed, safe choices.
-By understanding how labels work — from THC percentages to expiry dates — you can feel confident about the products you’re using.
+By understanding how labels work — from THC percentages to expiry dates and ratios — you can feel confident about the products you’re using to support your ongoing treatment.

 At Greenleaf Medical Clinic, we guide patients through every step of their medical cannabis journey, including how to read and understand product labels.